nfma/modlauncher/README.md

 ## Possible Features to Implement

-- async updates
+- async mod updates
-- no lag on selection / deselection
+- no lag on selection / deselection of mods
 - automatic mod updates
 - profiles (map to collections)
 - history (use git to go back and forwards)